AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 Instrumenting Fortran90 Code
 ============================

-Fortran90 functions can also be instrumented with the following calls:
+When using the full profiler, Fortran90 functions can also be instrumented with the following calls:

 .. highlight:: fortran